 The focus at John’s is on serving food that is homemade, including soups and gravies from scratch.
 “We have a simple menu of fresh, wholesome food and great value.
 If we picked it up at the Farmer’s Market in the morning, there is a good chance it will be in that evening’s special.”

+John’s has undergone many changes since they opened their doors nearly 60 years ago.
+In 1964, John Stathakis put a small sign out by the road that said ‘EAT’ and started feeding whoever stopped by for a bite.
+John quickly turned the small house into a busy restaurant.
 The restaurant was a hit with travellers and truckers alike.
 It sat on what was then the Chicago-to-Toronto Traffic Corridor in an area known as the Golden Mile.
-When John purchased the house, he converted the front into a dining room for the restaurant and the family lived in the back.
-However, they soon found that they needed more space.
+With a growing reputation, the restaurant quickly outgrew the house.
 “The current building was built in the 1970’s and the original house demolished for parking,” Stathakis explains.
-John had emigrated from Greece and worked as a dishwasher before starting his own business.
-When the restaurant became too busy for John and his wife Tassia to run themselves, he invited two of his nephews from Greece, George and Louie Perdikis, to join them.
-Both have been at John’s for more than forty years now.
+John had emigrated from Greece before starting his own business.
+When the restaurant became too busy for John and his wife Tassia, he invited two of his nephews from Greece, George and Louie Perdikis, to join them.
+Both have been at John’s for more than fifty years.

-When Highway 402 was built in 1970s, the traffic flow slowed considerably.
-“When the highway was built, it was devastating to the area.
+When Highway 402 was built in the 1970s, the traffic flow slowed considerably.
+“It was devastating to the area.
 A lot of businesses closed and hotels suffered.
 John’s was an exception; it became a destination.
-People from Sarnia came of course, but John’s grew a loyal following throughout southwestern Ontario.”
-They’ve expanded the building many times over the years.
+People from Sarnia came, of course, and John’s continued to grow its loyal following throughout southwestern Ontario.”